ramymohamed10/algonquin-pet-store/LAB_INSTRUCTIONS.md

 - **Azure Account**: Make sure you have access to a Microsoft Azure account.
 - **VS Code**: Install [Visual Studio Code](https://code.visualstudio.com/).
 - **WSL (Windows Users)**: If you're using Windows, it is recommended to use **Windows Subsystem for Linux (WSL)** for your development environment.

+**Note:** For step-by-step instructions on setting up Node.js, Vue CLI, and Rust, refer to the [Algonquin Pet Store README](README.md).

 ---